Sonic Blast into the Past!

 With Sega going multiplatform, it was a good opportunity for them to re-release some of their classic games on other platforms.
 One of the first major ones was Sonic Mega Collection on GameCube, which brings all of Sonic’s Mega Drive outings (standard console, no add-ons) with a few bonuses.

-There’s a good amount of extras to go through, like one full comic, a load of covers, a history of Sonic cover and the intro and outro to Sonic CD (but no Sonic CD itself).
+There’s a good amount of extras to go through, like one full comic, a load of covers, a history of Sonic and the intro and outro to Sonic CD (but no Sonic CD itself).
 The emulation was also really good, especially for the time.
 It’s a great collection, but here’s a quick view of all the games.

 Sonic the Hedgehog